 *Note – we never used the handwriting exercises included in this book.
 I taught that separately.

 What Should My Child Read?

-After you introduce a few phonograms, grab a few easy reader type books from the library.
+Eventually, grab a few easy reader type books from the library.
 (Or, if you’ll be teaching multiple kids to read, purchase them as your budget allows.)

 If you want something very systematic, you can start with Teach Your Child to Read in 100 Easy Lessons.
 It has passages that get increasingly difficult.
 You don’t have to follow the lessons word for word, but it can still be helpful for a simple way to do leveled passages.
 We used this to varying degrees with each child for simplicity, and always covered up the picture while reading the story.
 After reading it once, our kids seemed to love uncovering the picture – ha!
 Guess they’re easily amused.